benvand/v0-tech-docs/API-technical-and-data-standards-v2-2019.md

 Your purpose will dictate the security requirements for your authentication solution.

-For example, if you need to identify users purely for rate limiting, you may not need to refresh user tokens very often as a token in the wrong hands will be unlikely to threaten your service.
+For example, if you need to identify users purely for rate limiting, you may not need to refresh tokens very often as a token in the wrong hands will be unlikely to threaten your service.

-Make sure you consider your API may require more than just authenticating an organisation token, for example, when dealing with sensitive information such as medical data.

 To provide application-level authorisation
 ------------------------------------------